The Nisnevich Motive of an Algebraic Stack: Introduction

 If $k$ is a perfect field then any stack with quasi-finite diagonal over $k$ is a cd-quotient stack (see \cite[\S 2]{conrad}).
 In particular, this includes all quasi-separated Deligne-Mumford stacks over $k$.

-Furthermore, if $\sX$ admits a good moduli space (in the sense of \cite{goodmodulispaces}), then by a theorem of Alper, Hall and Rydh, it is Nisnevich locally of the form $[\Spec(A)/GL_n]$ (see \cite[Theorem 13.1]{AHR19}), and hence a cd-quotient stack.
+Furthermore, if $\sX$ admits a good moduli space (in the sense of \cite{goodmodulispaces}), then by a theorem of Alper, Hall and Rydh, it is Nisnevich locally of the form $[\Spec(A)/GL_n]$ (see \cite[Theorem 13.1]{AHR19}), and hence a cd-quotient stack\footnote{In fact, this is generalised in \cite{ahhlr21} to any quasi-compact and quasi-separated stack with \textit{nice} stablizier groups.}.

 The property of being a quotient stack Nisnevich locally gives us a greater handle on the stack from the computational point of view.
 In particular, we can construct a presentation of the stack in terms of certain simplicial schemes in the (unstable) $\A^1$-homotopy category $\sH_{\bullet}(k)$.
 More precisely, we have the following: